equinix/equinix-sdk-go/services/fabricv4/docs/PrecisionTimeServiceRequest.md

 SetIpv4 sets Ipv4 field to given value.

+### GetNtpAdvancedConfiguration

+`func (o *PrecisionTimeServiceRequest) GetNtpAdvancedConfiguration() []Md5`

+GetNtpAdvancedConfiguration returns the NtpAdvancedConfiguration field if non-nil, zero value otherwise.

+### GetNtpAdvancedConfigurationOk

+`func (o *PrecisionTimeServiceRequest) GetNtpAdvancedConfigurationOk() (*[]Md5, bool)`

+GetNtpAdvancedConfigurationOk returns a tuple with the NtpAdvancedConfiguration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNtpAdvancedConfiguration

+`func (o *PrecisionTimeServiceRequest) SetNtpAdvancedConfiguration(v []Md5)`

+SetNtpAdvancedConfiguration sets NtpAdvancedConfiguration field to given value.

+### HasNtpAdvancedConfiguration

+`func (o *PrecisionTimeServiceRequest) HasNtpAdvancedConfiguration() bool`

+HasNtpAdvancedConfiguration returns a boolean if a field has been set.

-### GetAdvanceConfiguration
+### GetPtpAdvancedConfiguration

-`func (o *PrecisionTimeServiceRequest) GetAdvanceConfiguration() AdvanceConfiguration`
+`func (o *PrecisionTimeServiceRequest) GetPtpAdvancedConfiguration() PtpAdvanceConfiguration`

-GetAdvanceConfiguration returns the AdvanceConfiguration field if non-nil, zero value otherwise.
+GetPtpAdvancedConfiguration returns the PtpAdvancedConfiguration field if non-nil, zero value otherwise.

-### GetAdvanceConfigurationOk
+### GetPtpAdvancedConfigurationOk

-`func (o *PrecisionTimeServiceRequest) GetAdvanceConfigurationOk() (*AdvanceConfiguration, bool)`
+`func (o *PrecisionTimeServiceRequest) GetPtpAdvancedConfigurationOk() (*PtpAdvanceConfiguration, bool)`

-GetAdvanceConfigurationOk returns a tuple with the AdvanceConfiguration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPtpAdvancedConfigurationOk returns a tuple with the PtpAdvancedConfiguration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAdvanceConfiguration
+### SetPtpAdvancedConfiguration

-`func (o *PrecisionTimeServiceRequest) SetAdvanceConfiguration(v AdvanceConfiguration)`
+`func (o *PrecisionTimeServiceRequest) SetPtpAdvancedConfiguration(v PtpAdvanceConfiguration)`

-SetAdvanceConfiguration sets AdvanceConfiguration field to given value.
+SetPtpAdvancedConfiguration sets PtpAdvancedConfiguration field to given value.

-### HasAdvanceConfiguration
+### HasPtpAdvancedConfiguration

-`func (o *PrecisionTimeServiceRequest) HasAdvanceConfiguration() bool`
+`func (o *PrecisionTimeServiceRequest) HasPtpAdvancedConfiguration() bool`

-HasAdvanceConfiguration returns a boolean if a field has been set.
+HasPtpAdvancedConfiguration returns a boolean if a field has been set.

 ### GetProject